 Supplement the traditional business with the transitional business.

 Of course, many of today’s pop-up businesses are creative extensions of traditional retail businesses, just like many food trucks are operated by traditional restaurants.
 Those businesses met the new demand by adopting a retail version of the “two-speed framework for growth.”
-SMB insurers should also continue to foster their vital traditional businesses as they drive their pop-up businesses out into the world, seeking new roads to growth within the SMB market space.
+SMB insurers should also continue to foster their vital traditional businesses as they drive their pop-up businesses out into the world, seeking commercial insurance software as a driver for growth within the SMB market space.

 The last lesson that pop-ups can teach insurers is perhaps the easiest and it needs no analogy.
 Mobile and agile businesses, like pop-ups, need flexible insurance and digital engagement.
 Commercial carriers can help themselves by fitting high-volume, short-term business insurance products into their mix.